gbd850/Code2/README.md

 # Code2
-Simple program written in C for a collage project
+Simple program written in C for a college project

 All files and instructions are available on the master branch.